kalyancn4u/kalyancn4u.github.io/_posts/2025-12-09-prompting-costar-framework.md

 <div class="msg msg-tip">Tip: Prefer Markdown includes for reuse.</div>
 <div class="msg msg-debug">Debug: x=42, mode="test"</div>
 <div class="msg msg-quote">“Good code is simple code.”</div>

+---

+⚑ **Why Log Levels Matter (in Simple Words)**

+Log levels help organize application messages by **importance**, so developers can quickly understand *what’s happening* without drowning in noise.

+Think of them like volume controls for information 🔊 — you turn up details when debugging, and turn them down in production.

+---

+🧭 **Common Log Levels (Most → Least Severe)**

+• **CRITICAL / FATAL** – Something went terribly wrong.
+The app may not continue.
+• **ERROR** – A serious problem affecting functionality that needs fixing.
+• **WARNING (WARN)** – Something looks off; not broken yet, but could become a problem.
+• **INFO** – Normal, useful updates (app started, user logged in, task completed).
+• **DEBUG** – Detailed information for developers to investigate issues.
+• **TRACE** – Extremely fine-grained, step-by-step execution details.
+• **OFF** – Turns logging completely off.

+---

+✨ **Why Developers Use Log Levels**

+• **Less Noise** – See only what matters in production.
+• **Better Debugging** – Enable DEBUG or TRACE when chasing bugs.
+• **Faster Alerts** – Critical errors can trigger emails or notifications.
+• **Clarity** – Clean logs make systems easier to understand and maintain.

+---

+🌱 **In short:**
+Log levels keep logs **useful, readable, and purposeful** — quiet when everything is fine, loud when something breaks.

+---